and network organisation structures

 Classical organisation theory discusses different ways for goals, decisions and plans to be determined in a hierarchy.

-Managers must consult their peer group and others
+consult their peer group and employees

-Managers manage small number of actors
+structure: managers manage a small number of actors

-Managers manage a large number of actors
+structure: managers manage a large number of actors.

-Managers make near-random decisions or choices between options
+Managers make near-random decisions or choices between options.

 It is usually difficult to position a business organisation firmly in any of the five spectrums above.